Duval Love

 Duval Love (born June 24, 1963) is an American former professional football player who was a guard in the National Football League (NFL).

-Love was born in Los Angeles, California, and played prep football at Fountain Valley High School in Fountain Valley, California.
+Love was born in Los Angeles, California, and played prep football at Fountain Valley High School in Fountain Valley, California, where he was teammates and classmates with future NFL wide receiver Emile Harry.
+As a senior, Love earned All-Sunset League and All-CIF Southern Section Division I honors as an offensive lineman as he helped lead the Barons to the Big Five Conference championship game.
 He attended the University of California, Los Angeles, playing football for the Bruins.
-As a junior, he was named a third-team All-American by Football News.
+As a junior, he was named a third-team All-American by Football News after helping UCLA win its second straight Rose Bowl.
+For his senior season, Love was named first team All-Pac-10 for the second straight year and earned second-team All-American honors in 1984, ending his four-year collegiate career by leading the Bruins to victory in the Fiesta Bowl.